HarryWaschkeit/meta-omnect/README-PoC-DEHNdetect.md

   therefore initramfs module `imx-sdma` modprobes also imx-sdma in case probing of `imx_sdma` didn't cause kernel module `imx_sdma` to get loaded.
-- kernel configuration is currently handles as complete defconfig which might be not the desired way
+- kernel configuration is currently handled as complete defconfig which might be not the desired way

 ## Missing stuff and other ToDos